 Construction of Goshawk Way commences in April 2022, with works expected to take approximately 6-9 months.
 There will be some traffic delays as a result of these works, however major works will take place outside of peak times where possible and Council will communicate any potential delays with the community via social media channels and Council’s website.

 Click on the map below to see the detail of the proposed roads and traffic management in central Kingston

 The reconstruction of John Street is now complete.
 The full length of the street was upgraded, excluding the Channel Highway and Huon Highway intersections.
 The reconstruction involved roadworks, stormwater works, utility services, landscaping and water mains renewal.

 A new temporary car park has been built and is open.
 It can be accessed off Skipper Lane within Kingston Park.

 Pardalote Parade is to the north of Goshawk Way and will provides vehicle access, along with wide footpaths, to the playground and eventually to the residential areas in Kingston Park’s south western corner.
-The remainder of Pardalote Parade is due to be constructed by Traders in Purple in 2021.
+Specific consideration will be given to safe pedestrian and bicycle access along the whole length of Pardalote Parade.
+The remainder of Pardalote Parade has now been constructed by Traders in Purple and opened to the public.